A series of seasonal seminars for the

 This workshop offers an introduction to the creative process, emphasising research as a foundation for growth and storytelling.
 It guides participants in integrating both literal and interpretive referencing into their work, using anything from personal experiences to historical customs as catalysts for creation.
 The course focuses on incorporating key elements like detail, colour, texture, shape, and narrative to enrich aesthetic and philosophical depth.

-Date: March 2027 TBD
+Date: March 2027

 Time: 6-9pm